cjstoddard/epaper-status/README.md

 > */10 * * * * /home/chris/epaper-status/stat.sh >&1

 Be sure to alter the path appropriately, then save and exit the file.
-Notes:

-In the code there is a check for the hostname that is hard coded.
-The hard coded hostname must be changed in order for this program to work properly.
-This was done by the original author for testing purposes so he could run the program on his development machine before running it on his Raspberry Pi.
-I have chosen to keep the code in the program because it was actually kind of a clever way to handle it.
-If you want to shorten the program, removing the is_pi checks is a good way to do it.

 __________________________________
 To Do list: